Inherited Traits – Passing Traits From Parents to Children

 1. Eye Colour

-Dominant and recessive genes play a role in determining eye colour of the child.
-Dark colour eyes are dominant and light coloured eyes are recessive.
-The baby can have the father’s eyes if they are the dominant colour between both the parents.
+Dominant and recessive genes play a role in determining the eye colour of the child.
+Dark-coloured eyes are dominant and light coloured eyes are recessive.
+The baby can have the father’s eyes if they are the dominant colour between both parents (1).

 2. Height

-If the father is tall, there is more chance for the child to also be tall.
+If the father is tall, there is a greater chance for the child to also be tall.
 If the mother is short, the child may grow to be the same height as her.
 It just depends on the genetics of both parents.

 Height